Download Careers360 App

 Post Fertilisation - Events in Flowering Plants: Structures And Events

-Edited By Irshad Anwar | Updated on Aug 28, 2024 10:15 AM IST
+Edited By Irshad Anwar | Updated on Jul 02, 2025 07:10 PM IST

-Formation Of The Zygote
+Formation of the Zygote

 One of the sperm cells, from a pollen grain, fertilises an egg cell in the ovule to form a zygote.
+The zygote is diploid in nature and then undergoes division to form the embryo.

-Definition And Formation
+Definition and Formation

-Structure And Development
+Structure and Development

 After fertilisation, the zygote directly undergoes several mitotic cell divisions to form a multicellular structure, the embryo.
 The latter will differentiate to produce all the tissues and organs of the mature plant.